3dem/relion/README.md

 make
 ```

-By performing `git checkout ver5.0` instead of `git checkout master`, you can access the latest
+By performing `git checkout ver5.0` instead of `git checkout master`, you receive the latest
-(developmental) updates for RELION 5.0.x.
-The code there is not tested as throughfully as that in
+(developmental) updates for RELION 5.0 beta.
+Until RELION 5.0 becomes the stable release,
-the master branch and not generally recommended.
+the master branch hosts 4.0.x.

 The binaries will be produced in the `build/bin` directory.
 If you want to copy binaries
 into somewhere else, run `cmake` with `-DCMAKE_INSTALL_PREFIX=/where/to/install/` and